About

 Access

-Advisors can access GPAS via two paths:
+Advisors access GPAS via two paths:

 - MyU>Advisor Center (Key Links dropdown menu).